Applying for Entry to Canada as a Visitoradmin2023-07-06T17:26:38-04:00

 Entry to Canada as a Visitor

-As you are applying for temporary document you must demonstrate the temporary nature of your visit.
+As you are applying for a temporary document, you must demonstrate the temporary nature of your visit.
 Whether your visit may be for travel and tourism, visiting family, or simply coming to see what Canada is all about, you will be required to demonstrate or satisfy an officer that you will exit the country upon your authorized period of stay.
-This is done by demonstrating ties your home country.
+This is done by demonstrating ties to your home country.
 Any temporary document that you may wish to apply for to Canada requires this.
-However, a Temporary Resident Visa, more so than others, is hinted on this fact.
+However, a Temporary Resident Visa, more so than others, is hinted at this fact.

-You can demonstrate ties your home country by showing that you have connections to your community through memberships, property ownership or lease agreements that require an ongoing commitment.
-Family ties such as your immediate family or any other ties that you might be able to think of.
+You can demonstrate ties to your home country by showing that you have connections to your community through memberships, property ownership or lease agreements that require an ongoing commitment.
+Family ties, such as your immediate family or any other ties that you might be able to think of.
 Do not discount any information as relevant.
-The more information you can provide to this effect the better as it will help strengthen your case.
+The more information you can provide to this effect, the better, as it will help strengthen your case.

-A Visitor Visa (Temporary Resident Visa) is not as straightforward as it appears, many clients come to us after they have already been refused on their own application.
+A Visitor Visa (Temporary Resident Visa) is not as straightforward as it appears.
+Many clients come to us after they have already been refused their own application.
 Not to worry, because Akrami & Associates has a wealth of experience in dealing with such matters.
 Contact us to find out how we can help you!